FujoWebDev/lexicon-guestbook/README.md

 applications know you are who you say you are.
 Here's how you can generate one:

 1. Enter the AppView directory with `cd appview/`
-2. Generate the private key: `openssl ecparam -name secp256k1 -genkey -noout -out private_key.pem`
-3. Generate the public key: `openssl ec -in private_key.pem -pubout -out public_key.pem`
+2. Generate the public/private keys with `npm run keys:generate`

 ### Create the database and initialize its schema